- Mass Effect 2:

-Jacob Taylor was mostly ignored by players in Mass Effect 2, being considered a bland Master of None with a shallow and cheesy romance route who refers to Shepard as "the prize".
+- Jacob Taylor was mostly ignored by players in being considered a bland Master of None Tier-Induced Scrappy with a shallow and cheesy romance route who refers to Shepard as "the prize".
 The Narm Charm of his romance route is actually the entire foundation of his fandom.
-Come Mass Effect 3, he's the only romanceable character in the series who actually cheats on Shepard.
+A common complaint is that the player isn't allowed to really know him: all efforts to understand his Hidden Depths are met with brush-offs or even outright hostility.
+Come Mass Effect 3, Jacob's story was less about him than it was about the supporting characters he was with, barely any different if he didn't survive the suicide mission.
+He's the only romanceable character in the series who actually cheats on Shepard.
 Knocking up another woman and not even trying to get in contact with Shepard in the six months she was incarcerated.
 This did not impress the fans, to say the least.

-Diana Allers of Mass Effect 3 seems to be getting quite a bit of hate for a variety of reasons.
-Her inclusion being considered blatant pandering to IGN (she's modeled after and voiced by one of their writers, Jessica Chobot), her Romance Sidequest (considered by many to be the most shallow in the series, and which does not even award the achievement), her bland voice acting, and feelings by many that they dedicated far more time to her, an extremely minor character, than other aspects of the game (many note more effort was put into sculpting her high-polycount ass than into Tali'Zorah's face).
-The fact that she replaced Emily Wong, a pre-established and well-liked character, did not ease the anger.
+- Diana Allers of Mass Effect 3 gets quite a bit of hate for a variety of reasons.
+Her inclusion being considered blatant pandering to IGN (she's modeled after and voiced by one of their writers, Jessica Chobot), her Romance Sidequest (considered by many to be the most shallow in the series, and which does not even award the achievement), her bland voice acting, and what many fans perceived to be an exorbitant amount of effort put into her minor role.
+In addition, Mass Effect already had a beloved reporter character, Emily Wong, who was killed in the PR campaign leading up to Mass Effect 3's release.